 - managing overtime

 - managing time off

 - higher employee productivity

-However these benefits are not always clear to the employees.
+However, benefits are not always as clear to the employees.
 If we fail to introduce the time clock in a positive light at the beginning, we end up with lots of frowns and resistance.
 This will at least slow down the process of implemeting the tool, if not ruin the whole project.
 Employees might perceive the employee attendance system only as a means of control, lack of trust, and extra work, which is damaging to the company culture.

 What you definitely shouldn’t do is just send a note to all your employees about the new system, ask them to start using it next Monday and pray it goes well.
 It’s much better to call a meeting for everyone involved, dedicated exclusively to this topic.
 And you should come prepared.

 Here are a few simple steps you can follow to do this right.